|

 written in a palm leaf book thousands of years ago

-and stored in a Temple in South India
+and stored in a temple in South India

-This 'book' is written on palm leaves with two strings holding together the pages
+with two cords holding together the pages

-It has been pulled down from the dusty, old, wondrous stacks of that ancient library
+has been pulled down from dusty, old, wondrous stacks

-and found for you
+especially for you

 based only on your thumbprint

-It is a book with a page written about
+It is a book that holds

 ‘you’

-as you are right now, this moment, today
+as you are right now, this moment, today,

 what you did in your past life